joe-bamford/chaos-game/README.md

 # chaos-game
 Fractal generator based on a chaos game inside regular polygons.
-Uses John Zelle's graphics.py module - see https://inst.eecs.berkeley.edu/~cs61a/book/examples/parallel/graphics.py.html.
+REQUIRES John Zelle's graphics.py module - for download and information see https://mcsp.wartburg.edu/zelle/python/.
+Put both .py files in the same directory.

 Run chaos-game to see results.
 Press Q while running to quit.
 For information on the game itself see https://en.wikipedia.org/wiki/Chaos_game.